The Glamour of Aviation SMS Consulting

 - Dealing with many tire-kickers looking for free or highly discounted consulting services;

-- Stress of constant networking; and
+- The stress of constant networking; and

 - Staying abreast of the latest developments in the aviation SMS arena.